 As a caregiver, you may not ever think about breathing.
 You just do it.
-However, the person in your care may actually have to think about breathing and dedicate energy to filling their lungs with oxygen.
-They may also rely on various inhaled medications to help decrease the amount of energy and work it takes just to breathe.
+However, the person in your care may rely on medication(s) to help them breathe.
 There are many medications that can be used to treat breathing difficulties.
 This article will focus on inhaled medications a.k.a. “puffers” or “inhalers.”

 How do inhalers work?